Why do we need to collect demographic information when you contact us to access our services?

 Where your information is passed to a third party we confirm that this information will be passed securely and only where it is necessary.
 The third party will not pass your personal data on to anyone else without your consent and they will only hold your personal data for the amount of time that there is a legitimate reason to process and hold your data.

-Personal data is held and kept for two years after you leave our services and securely disposed of after this time.
+Personal data is held and kept until your youngest child is 21 years old and securely disposed of after this time.

 As a data subject you have the right to request access to and rectification or erasure of your Personal Data, to object to or request restriction of processing concerning the data, or to the right to data portability.
 You also have the right to object to automated decision making – if this happens you may request that an individual reviews your personal data before making a decision.